phil-lipp/RaspberryPi_Nextcloud/Elasticsearch.md

 12. `sudo systemctl enable elasticsearch`
 13. `sudo systemctl start elasticsearch`
 14. (optional) use `sudo cat /var/log/elasticsearch/elasticsearch.log` and/or `sudo systemctl status elasticsearch` to check if everything is running fine

+# Configuring Elasticsearch for Nextcloud
+- install the base App `sudo -u www-data php /var/www/nextcloud/occ app:install fulltextsearch`
+- install the elasticsearch platform, so you can use elasticsearch with the fulltextsearch app using `sudo -u www-data php /var/www/nextcloud/occ app:install fulltextsearch_elasticsearch`
+- install the extension for the files app: `sudo -u www-data php /var/www/nextcloud/occ app:install files_fulltextsearch`
+- (optional) install the tesseract (OCR) extension `sudo -u www-data php /var/www/nextcloud/occ app:install files_fulltextsearch_tesseract`
+- configure the Full Text Search by logging into Nextcloud as Admin and going to "Administration" -> "Search" (it's important you select "Elasticsearch" as plattform, yoou could leave everything else as is, but could also change whatever you feel like.
+I activated the OCR and the scanning of PDFs)
+- put a file named ".noindex" in each folder that you want to exclude from being indexed
+- run `occ fulltextsearch:index` to trigger the indexing of all files (of course without the ones within excluded folder defined as explained above)